rironald/Portfolio/README.md

 # React + TypeScript + Vite

-Hi my name is Ronald and this is my personal portfolio website.
+Hi my name is Ronald and this is my personal portfolio website built using ReactJs.